Library Skip to Main Content

 • box and file numbers (the containers the item is organized and stored in)

-• repository name-- in our case, it will be the Niagara County Community College Archives
+• repository name-- in our case, it will be the SUNY Niagara Archives

 Since part of the purpose to cite your sources is to allow others to access the information you used, properly citing archival materials is especially important because often archival materials are unique and not found elsewhere.

-Here are some resources on the history of NCCC and SUNY Community Colleges which utilized primary sources.
+Here are some resources on the history of SUNY Niagara and all SUNY Community Colleges which utilized primary sources.

 Terminology